sirilalithaadapa/sirilalithaadapa/README.md

  -------------------------------------------------------------------------------------------------------------------------------------

-✔ I am Siri Lalitha Adapa .Currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur .
+✔ I am Siri Lalitha Adapa .Currently pursuing my bachelor degree at Vasireddy Venkatadri Institue of Technology, Guntur .
 In Computer Science and Engneering.

 ✔ I Love to be Data Enthusiast and a coder .